Wildehurst Wines is tucked away between rolling wheat fields in the small town of Koringberg, Swartland, South Africa.

 Joanne Hurst, the owner, planted a garden vineyard consisting of 90% Shiraz and 10% Viognier vines in 2006.
 In 2009 she produced her first wine, The Wildehurst Red, by co-fermenting the Shiraz and Viognier and aging the wine in French oak barrels for 18 months.

-To date the Wildehurst Red remains the flagship of this boutique cellar and Joanne’s vineyard never seems to disappoint when it comes to quality.
-The Wildehurst Red 2009, 2010 & 2012 along with the Wildehurst Chenin Blanc (made from 30 year old bush vines) 2011, 2012 & 2013 were awarded four stars by Platter’s South African Wine Guide.
+To date the Wildehurst Red remains the flagship of our boutique cellar and Joanne’s vineyard never seems to disappoint when it comes to quality.
+Since their maiden vintage the Wildehurst Red and the Wildehurst Chenin Blanc (made from 30 year old bush vines) has annually received a rating of at least four stars by Platter’s South African Wine Guide among numerous other awards.
+In 2017 we were honoured to receive a rating for 4 and a half stars for five of our wines in Platter’s South African Wine Guide.

 At the end of 2013 the business grew to the point where it was necessary to appoint a full time winemaker and with a degree in Oenology and Viticulture, Sheree Nothnagel, joined the winemaking team.